troglobit/finit/doc/config.md

 system using only `/etc/finit.d/*.conf`, highly useful for package-based Linux distributions -- each package can provide its own "script" file.

-- `/etc/finit.conf`: main configuration file, read only once at boot
+- `/etc/finit.conf`: main configuration file
 - `/etc/finit.d/*.conf`: snippets, usually one service per file

 Not all configuration directives are available in `/etc/finit.d/*.conf`